wrightben/codeeval/String Permutations (JavaScript).md

 Each letter of a *word* has a *numerical position* within the word.
 Since the words *c-a-t*, *d-o-g*, and *p-e-t* are each equal to the sequence *1-2-3* after sorting the letters, the sorted letters of any word can replace the digits in the permutation string of the numerical sequence of the same length.

+#### Naive Approach

+The formula nPr calculates the number of permutations for n objects taken in samples of r.
+Determining the *number* of permutations is different from determining what the permutations *are*.
+For the collection 1-2-3-4, we can figure out what 4P2 is by using a starting index of 1-2 and an ending index of 4-3.
+However, in this case, we must count by 1.
+Fortunately, the distance between 1-2 and 4-3 is very short.

+Consider 1-2-3-4-5-6-7-8-9 taken 2 ways: 12 ...
+98.

+##### Nested for-loops
+The file /code/perl/iter.pl generates a conventional nested for-loop structure.
+It's *way* more efficient than testing strings the way I am, but it still generates n^n numbers where n = r.

 #### More efficient algorithms

 A simple improvement to generate the numerical permutation string: count by 9.
 An efficient replacement algorithm might not create the array of arrays before outputting the result.